 3. Toilet alcove.
 We all get old, naturally, and since this will be my last home, I've anticipated future needs.
 The toilet is located in a comfortably wide, relatively deep alcove, so that handrails can be mounted on both sides.
 Also, there will be a cabinet over the toilet to store supplies, placing them within easy reach—no stooping.
 The alcove is at the far left of this image:

 A great deal of thought has gone into not only the layout of the bathroom, but the framing and infrastructure as well.
 For example, I've added horizontal studs to which towel bars, handrails and other wall-mounted objects can be firmly attached.
 This adds considerable strength, and eliminates the possibility of damaging the sheetrock.
 Some of the mounting studs can be seen here:

 The water heater is located in the lower half of a linen closet right behind the shower.
 This means virtually instant hot water.
 Also, it's an on-demand unit that will deliver all the hot water I may need.
 Here's the water heater installed and ready to rock:

 The sink is a little higher than normal so it's easier to reach.
 The wall-mounted faucet is likewise higher than normal, and is up and out of the way of the sink, with extra room beneath the spout.
 The sink is seen here posed on top of the built-in cabinet framing:

 The medicine cabinet is integrated into the framing, so it's flush with the walls.
-It's a slightly unusual design in that the cabinet door is not a mirror, as is most often the case.
-I'm not especially fond of seeing myself, so the mirror is instead on the back of the cabinet door.
+Atypically, the cabinet door is not a mirror; I'm not especially fond of seeing myself, so the mirror is instead on the back of the cabinet door.
 The space is designed such that the door can open wide enough for the mirror to be at a comfortable angle when I need it.
 The medicine cabinet is visible dead-center in the image of the toilet alcove.